-The history of Vicodin and other pain reliever drugs goes back quite a ways.
-As for what is Vicodin classified as, this is a drug that is based on morphine, a derivative of opium.
-The history of prescription drugs follows a remarkably similar parallel to that of heroin.
-Herein we can see another indicator of the true similarity of these drugs.
+The history of Vicodin and other pain reliever drugs goes back quite a way.
+As for what Vicodin is classified as, this is a drug that is based on morphine, a derivative of opium.
+The history of prescription painkillers follows a remarkably similar parallel to that of heroin.
+Herein we can see another indicator of the real similarity of these drugs.
 The history of prescription pain reliever drugs panned out almost exactly in the same way that heroin did, the only difference for pill drugs is that these substances are still legal, though often frowned upon.

 The first pain reliever drug dates back to 1899 with the invention of Aspirin.
 Again, Bayer Company of Germany was the creator here, just as they were with heroin.
 By 1912, the U.S. saw the addictive potential of both heroin and opium pain drugs, and so issued the Hague Opium Convention Treaty in China, which was the first ever anti-opiate legislature written by the U.S. government.

 Though most don’t know of it, Prohibition had a hand to play in prescription drug abuse.
 During the 1920s, doctors could write prescriptions for alcohol and prescription drugs in tandem, which created the enormous surge in “legal” alcohol and pill abuse the nation had ever seen except for today’s epidemic.